The Effect of Mini-Batch Noise on the Implicit Bias of Adam: Mini-Batch Noise in Adam

-We provide the proof in \cref{sec:proof-of-prop-expect}.
-For very small batches, these degree-2 monomials may not be enough to achieve an accurate approximation.
-However, our predictions will be directional, and we will see empirically that there is no phase shift in the high-noise regime, making the (likely infeasible) analysis of higher-order terms hardly useful.
+For very small batches, these degree-2 monomials may not be enough for an accurate quantitative approximation.
+Our predictions below are therefore directional: they describe the sign and monotonicity of the sharpness-bias coefficient, not the exact optimal performance boundaries.